mingmaomak/Mobile-Midterm-Exam/README.md

 ## About
 Made on 2021-08013

-Software used: Android Studio 4.2.2
+Software used: Android Studio 4.2.2 for coding and Edge 92.0.902.67 for debugging